google/blockly-samples/.github/CONTRIBUTING.md

 The goal is that at the end of the discussion phase all major design decisions have been made and there is a clear list of implementation steps.
 During discussion we may decide that a plugin should be a third-party plugin, and not be published under the `@blockly` scope.
 In that case we will close the issue.

 Next is the **implementation** phase, which includes
-- Creating the plugin's folder.
+- Running `npx @blockly/create-package` to set up the plugin and its directory from a template.
 - Implementing core logic for the plugin.
 - Implementing a UI, if needed.
-- Adding tests.
+- Testing the plugin, using mocha.
-- Writing the plugin's `README.md`.
+- Documenting the plugin, including the `README`.

 Implentation may be done by multiple contributors in parallel.
+Anyone interested should comment on the issue and ask if it's still open for contributions.
+You may implement a plugin collaboratively on your own fork, or through pull requests against this repository.
+Plugins are not published while they are under initial construction.

 Finally, **publishing**.
 This is done by Blockly team members when implementation is complete.